IgnitedIce/IgnitedIce/README.md

-# Hi, I'm Raz :)
+# Hi, I'm `0xRaz` :)

-Mostly Full-Stack web developer, started programming in Visual Basic as an approximately 10 years old dumb kid, currently a college student working as a web developer.
+Mostly Full-Stack web developer.
+I love OOP, and I'm interested in Cybersecurity and hacking I started programming in Visual Basic as an approximately 10 years old dumb kid.
+Currently a college student working as a web developer.

 ### My top frameworks / systems
 - WordPress